 Peter Hoefer – Managing Director

-Peter has worked across all major portfolios in the Australian Government including lead departments and portfolio agencies, and across a wide range of government programs and business functions.
-He has extensive experience and expertise in the areas of Public Sector Management; which includes:
+Peter has worked across all major portfolios in the Australian Government including lead departments and portfolio agencies, and across a wide range of government programs and business functions including:

 Regulatory Agencies and Cost Recovery:

-Peter has completed a wide range of projects for government regulators and developed a high level of understanding of the regulatory processes and cost recovery arrangement.
+Peter has completed a wide range of projects for a number of government regulators and has developed a depth of understanding of regulatory processes and cost recovery arrangements.
 The regulators include:

-- Australian Transaction Reports and Analysis Centre (AUSTRAC)
+- Australian Transaction Reports and Analysis Centre (AUSTRAC); and

 - analysis of regulatory functions, processes and business models against better practice and recommend improvements to transition towards being regarded as a contemporary regulator and reducing red tape;